 810200.
 General Exchange – Temporary holding account for all funds managed by the Treasurer of Presbytery.

-810205.
-Prepaid Per Capita - Temporary holding account for per capita assessments remitted in advance by the churches.
-Disbursements from this account are authorized by the Stated Clerk.

 810210.
 Stated Clerk Reserve - Temporary holding account for per capita funds remitted by the churches.
 Disbursements from this account are authorized by the Stated Clerk.

 810220.
 Candidates Reserve - Funds to be used for financial aid, consultations, and retreats in support of candidates preparing for ministry.
 The Committee on Preparation for Ministry authorizes disbursements from this account.
 Funded from ½ of Presbytery offerings and all Installation offerings.